whoisdsmith/AI-MTHRFCKR/AI-MTHRFCKR.md

 ## AI-GPT

+- [AgentGPT](https://agentgpt.reworkd.ai/) - A powerful AI-driven platform for creating, managing, and optimizing chatbots and virtual agents.
 - [BatchGPT](https://batchgpt.com/) - A Platform That Provides Scalable GPT-3 Based Models For Businesses.
 - [ChatGPT For Twitter - Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-for-twitter/ihabhmefjiipbmppmjoleclimdeompdc) - ChatGPT For Twitter Is A Chrome Extension That Provides Smart Suggestions And Auto-complete Features For Faster And More Efficient Tweeting.
 - [ChatGPT To Notion - Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-to-notion/oojndninaelbpllebamcojkdecjjhcle) - ChatGPT To Notion Is A Chrome Extension That Allows You To Quickly Add Notes And Ideas To Your Notion Workspace Using Natural Language Processing And Machine Learning.